rueedlinger/teal/docs/getting_started.md

 **PDF/A Endpoint**:

-* Converts a PDF to PDF/A (PDF/A-1B, PDF/A-2B, or PDF/A-3B) with OCR.
+* Converts a PDF to PDF/A (PDF/A-1B, PDF/A-2B or PDF/A-3B) with OCR.
 * Validates a PDF against the PDF/A standard.

 **LibreOffice Endpoint**;

-* Converts a LibreOffice document to PDF (supported profiles: PDF 1.5, PDF 1.6, PDF/A-1A, PDF/A-2B, or PDF/A-3B).
+* Converts a LibreOffice document to PDF (supported profiles: PDF 1.5, PDF 1.6, PDF 1.7, PDF/A-1B, PDF/A-2B or PDF/A-3B).

 ### Extract Text From a PDF